Voyz/ibind/docs/websocket/core-concepts/runtime-and-lifecycle.md

 Whenever the client loses its `AUTHENTICATED` state outside of the shut down sequence, all subscriptions will be invalidated.
 This will cause the client to reattempt subscriptions the next time `AUTHENTICATED` state is reestablished.

-Note that IBKR provides no official indication of whether the events would be replayed uppon reconnection, hence it should be assumed some events might have been missed and should be synchronised using the REST interface.
+Note that IBKR provides no official indication of whether the events would be replayed upon reconnection, hence it should be assumed some events might have been missed and should be synchronised using the REST interface.

+[internal-event-systems]: ./events.md#internal-event-systems